sonjastndl/EAA/README.md

 Studies on the environmental adaptation of the organism revealed that climate specific  variables like [temperature, rainfall, and wind](https://pubmed.ncbi.nlm.nih.gov/33350518/) are associated with genetic and phenotypic variations and therefore significant factors driving local adaptation in D. melanogaster populations.

-In this study, the researchers used BayPass, a genome-environment association tool that accounts for population structure when identifying genetic variants linked to environmental variables.
+In the study, the researchers used BayPass, a genome-environment association tool that accounts for population structure when identifying genetic variants linked to environmental variables.
 BayPass models the covariance in allele frequencies across populations, allowing for robust detection of SNPs (single nucleotide polymorphisms) and TEs (transposable elements) associated with specific environmental factors.
 The analysis was performed on genomic data from 36 population samples of Drosophila melanogaster across Europe and North America, alongside 59 environmental variables, including temperature, rainfall, and wind.

+## Novel Aspects

 We are now interested in whether incorporating more populations, richer environmental data, and applying multivariate statistical methods like redundancy analysis (RDA) might yield different or more refined insights.
 RDA allows the simultaneous modeling of multiple environmental predictors, potentially capturing complex adaptive responses missed by univariate approaches like BayPass.
 This comparison could help clarify whether previous findings remain consistent under broader data and methodological scopes.

-## Novel Aspects

 ---